mkhanal1/CloudView-Connector-Azure/Powershell/Readme.md

     **Prerequisites:**(an Azure AD application and service principal that can read resources) ([An example](/Powershell/Example/prerequisite.md))

-       1. Enable access to few API's in API library for project:
-             * For all projects to be onboarded, navigate to API & Services > Library and enable Cloud Resource Manager API, Compute Engine API, Kubernetes Engine API and Cloud SQL Admin API from the API library.

-       2. Create a service account in any project and download a configuration file:
+       1. Create application in Azure Active Directory:
+             * Log on to the Microsoft Azure console.Goto Azure Active Directory -> App Regisrations .
+             * Click New application registration and provide "Name" (A name for the application (e.g. My_Azure_Connector)),  "Application Type" (Select Web app/API), "Sign-on URL" (Enter any valid URL (e.g. https://localhost/azure_con))
+             * Click Create.
+The newly created app appears in the list of applications.
+Copy the Application ID and Directory ID for config file.

+       2. Provide permission to the new application to access the Windows Azure Service Management API and create a secret key:
+             * Navigate to Azure Active Directory -> App Regisrations and select the application that you created and go to API permissions under Manage Section.
+             * Click Add a permission > Azure Service Management API and click Select.
+             * Click Delegated Permissions, and select user_impersonation and then click Add Permissions.
+             * Select the application that you created and go to Certificates & secrets and click on New client secret under Client secrets.
-             * Navigate to IAM & admin > Service accounts and click CREATE SERVICE ACCOUNT.
-Provide a name and description (optional) for the service account and click CREATE.
+             * Add a description and expiry duration for the key and click Save.
-             * Click CREATE KEY.
-Select JSON as Key type and click CREATE.
-A message saying “Private key saved to your computer” is displayed and the JSON file is downloaded to your computer.
-Click CLOSE and then click DONE.
+             * The value of the key appears in the Value field.
+Copy the key value at this time.
+You won’t be able to retrieve it later.
+Paste the key value as Authentication Key into the connector details.

-       3. Attach role (Resource Manager -> Organization Viewer, Folder Viewer, Project Viewer and    IAM -> Security Reviewer) to the Service account created in step1:
+       3. Attach role (Reader Role) to the application created in step1:
-             * Navigate to Organization
-             * Navigate to IAM & admin > IAM
+             * Navigate to Management Groups
+             * Select the group you want to add permissions to.
-             * Click on ADD tab
+             * Click on Details, next to the name of the management group
-             * Paste the service account email address in the New member field
+             * Navigate to Access Control(IAM) and Clickon ADD -> Add role assignment
-             * Add roles mentioned above in the Role field and click on CONTINUE
+             * Type in Reader in "Role" field and assign it to your application.

 ## Usage